 Woman’s Breast Wrap

-Cerik langah means a cloth woven with spacing.
-This cloth has been woven on a backstrap loom using a slit tapestry technique.
-Traditionally this type of open weave textile was worn as a breast wrap and used for ritual dance throughout Bali.
-Each kingdom or region had their own type of open weave cloth.
-The spaces are said to be the way that the dancer is able to shift between the human and the Divine.
+Cerik langah literally means a cloth with spacing.
+This cloth has been woven on a backstrap loom and the pattern has been achieved with a slit tapestry technique.
+Traditionally this type of open weave textile is worn as a breast cloth and used for ritual dance throughout Bali.
+The spaces are said to be the way that the dancer is able to shift between the realms of human and the gods.

-This project with Threads of Life and Pejeng weavers is to revitalise old styles of Balinese ritual textiles that were discontinued being made in the 1970’s and 80’s as women were encouraged to find other means of livelihood – leaving the loom to carry bricks and sand for roadwork.
-We are very excited to have this textile once again back in the repertoire of Pejeng weavers.
-We have a couple of these for sale and one on the loom.
+This project with Threads of Life and Pejeng weavers is to revitalise old styles of Balinese ritual textiles that were discontinued in the 1970s and 80s as women were encouraged to find other means of livelihood, such as carrying bricks for building and roadwork.

-Slit tapestry weave, single panel, fringed ends, commercial cotton, natural dyes.
+Slit tapestry, single panel, twisted fringe, commercial cotton, natural dyes.

-Woven by Ni Komang Darmini in Bali and dyed by the Threads of Life dye studio Ubud, Bali.
-2020.
+Made by Ni Komang Darmini in Pejeng, Bali 2020.

 Enquiries to firstname.lastname@example.org, please state the name of the textile.